Everything you need to know about whale watching in Hervey Bay

 For something smaller, there’s the sailing catamaran, Blue Dolphin, which caters for up to 24 people and is the most intimate experience on the bay.

-Of course, for those who book with their stomachs, there’s Freedom who serve profiteroles worthy of a place in Paris, or Tasman Venture who serve a spicy potato salad that this writer is still, well, writing blogs about.
+Of course, for those who book with their stomachs, there’s Freedom who serve profiteroles worthy of a place in Paris, or Tasman Venture who serve a spicy potato salad that this writer is still, well, writing blogs about on their half day tour.
 As you can see, there’s no shortage of spot the difference.

 Regardless of which boat you choose, the experience is world class – and whale watching vessels team up like a gang of cattle dogs out on the water, making radio calls to one another to identify where whales are playing to ensure their vast aqua playground is covered.